 disenfranchisement

-Disenfranchisement commonly refers to the act of removing political power from a group, often in the form of the revocation of their voting rights.
+Disenfranchisement commonly refers to the act of removing or restricting political power from a person or group, often in the form of revoking or restricting their voting rights.
 Disenfranchisement is the restriction of suffrage.

 Disenfranchisement can be de jure (in law) or de facto (in practice).

-- De jure disenfranchisement would require a law that is passed that restricts the right to vote for a group of people.
-For example, many states have laws that prohibit or severely restrict convicted felons from voting.
+• De jure disenfranchisement requires a law that restricts the right to vote for a group of people.
+For example, many states have laws that prohibit or severely restrict people convicted of felonies from voting.

 For example, Jim Crow laws in the twentieth century created significant barriers such as literacy tests and poll taxes that effectively deprived minority groups, especially Black U.S. citizens, of their right to vote due to the disproportionate application and effect on those groups.

-[Last reviewed in March of 2026 by the Wex Definitions Team]
+[Last reviewed in May of 2026 by the Wex Definitions Team

 Wex